How To Quickly Reduce Weight Gain From The Holiday Season

 What most will do is merge these words together interpreting they mean the same thing, which is body fat.
 What the health practitioners will tell you however, is they both have different distinctions and definitions.

-A common measurement of body fat is calculating one’s Body Mass Index or (BMI), and the resulting number is what specifically applies to you.
-What BMI takes into consideration is your weight and height.
+A common measurement of body fat is calculating your Body Mass Index or (BMI), and the resulting number is what specifically applies to you.

 This makes sense since those who are thin and tall, might weight the same as someone who’s short and overweight.
-What the BMI formula does is evens out the ration for all body types.
+What the BMI formula does is evens out the ratio for all body types.

 Know Your BMI Number

-There’s a specific BMI range that’s considered normal for your body.
 Once you’ve calculated your BMI number, the proceeding number that’s on the chart is considered overweight for your body type.

 What this brings forward is a higher risk of health issues such as heart disease, diabetes, and high cholesterol.